ocaml-bench/sandmark/README.md

 # Sandmark

-A benchmarking suite for OCaml.
+A benchmark suite for OCaml.

 ## Quick Start